PaavoHietala/HBM-multi-subject-2023/README.md

 Additionally, when creating the job a GPU node has to be requested with slurm option `--gres=gpu:1`.

+Array jobs with logging are the preferred way to run the code.
 An example array job file can be found in Code/Scripts/MFinverse_slurm_array.sh.

 ### reMTW command line options